George A. Hormel established today’s Hormel Foods Corporation as Geo. A. Hormel & Co. in Austin, Minn.

 Following impressive sales of fresh pork products throughout the late 1800s, the first sales branch opened in Minneapolis, Minn.

-Distribution center opened in Duluth, MN.
+Distribution center opened in Duluth, Minn.

-Offices opened in Chicago, IL.
+Offices opened in Chicago, Ill.

-Offices opened in Dallas, TX.
+Offices opened in Dallas, Texas.

 An impressive export business accounted for approximately one-third of company’s sales volume.

-Offices opened in Atlanta, GA.
+Offices opened in Atlanta, Ga.